codists/English-In-CS-Books/a.md

 This is known as processor affinity—that is, a process has an affinity for the processor on which it is currently running(《Operating System Concepts》第 207 页)。

+# approximation

+- approximate: ad-("to") + proximus("nearest")

+vi/vt. to be almost the same as. adj. not completely accurate but close(大概的).

+- approximation: noun of action from approximate

+c. a value  that is nearly but not exactly correct.

+- 示例

+Could you give me a rough approximation of how many people will be coming?

 # automaton & automata

 - automaton: auto-("self") + matos("thinking, willing")